julietteBergoend/pyannote-db-plumcot/README.md

 The face recognition dataset is provided from an external link : **[TODO](TODO)**.
 Alternatively, you can scrap the images yourself using [`scripts/images_scraping.py`](./scripts/image_scraping.py) (see [`CONTRIBUTING.md`](CONTRIBUTING.md)).

+### Entities

+Some issues were not anticipated before annotation of entities, resulting in those hacks (implemented in `Plumcot.loader` so beware if you use the raw data), see also [#13](https://github.com/PaulLerner/pyannote-db-plumcot/issues/13).

+- Since we only annotated person-named entities, the entity type (which was originally set automatically) is always set to "PERSON" when entity label is not empty and to "" otherwise.
+- Entities annotation is tokenized, unlike forced-alignment.
+It's not straightforward to align both annotations.
+If both are provided (i.e. in `0` protocols), we follow the tokenization of forced-alignment (i.e. split on whitespaces), therefore some linguistic attributes (e.g. POS) may be lost in the process.
+If you're not interested in the audio/timing content of the annotation, you can use the `EL` protocols (e.g. 'HarryPotter.SpeakerDiarization.EL') which follow the tokenization of the entity.
+These were used to obtain the NER results reported in the paper (see also the script [ner.py](./scripts/ner.py)).

 ### DVDs

 Episode numbering relies on [IMDb](https://www.imdb.com/).